 Conclusion

-In sum, breaking the paycheque-to-paycheque cycle is, at its core, a math equation.
-You need to figure out where the mismatch lies, in terms of your income and expenses.
-Whether you work on increasing your income or reducing your expenses or both, commit to the long-term process of improving your financial health.
+At the end of the day, breaking the paycheque-to-paycheque cycle boils down to a math equation.
+You need to figure out where the budgeting mismatch lies, in terms of your income and expenses.
+Whether you work on increasing your income or reducing your expenses or both, commit to the long-term goal of improving your financial health.
 If you need a loan to help you bridge a cash shortfall between paycheques, apply online via Friendly Lender.
 We don’t check your credit score or credit report during our simple online application process, and you may have funds deposited directly into your bank account in as little as 24 hours!